typegoose/typegoose/docs/guides/advanced/deepkit-type.md

 import { t } from '@deepkit/type';
 import { getModelForClass, prop } from '@typegoose/typegoose';

+// We have to use custom "classToPlain" and "plainToClass" functions, see "Known Issues" below

 enum Group {
   confidential = 'confidential',
   public = 'public',